gearsix/sunnyt/README.md

 Notes
 -----

+- Generally with the datasetSize set to 100 it returns somewhere in east Russia, which has a sunrise at 5-6pm (Greenwich Mean Time)
 - **Results have "void date"?** - This happens when generated coordinates are not in one of the countries [supported by SunriseSunset](https://sunrise-sunset.org/explore).
 When this happens their API returns epoch, which this tool will just ignore.
 - This was my first project using Typescript, let me know if I'm doing anything weird.